About the Fund

 No. All expenditures of GTF projects should be incurred within approved project period.

 According to paragraph 5.2.4 of the Guide to Applicants, for Recipient Companies, in general, their company shareholders/directors shall NOT take salary from the project fund.
 Only in exceptional cases would company shareholders/directors who directly participate in the R&D work of the project be allowed to receive nominal salary from the project funds.
-Prior approval from the Permanent Secretary for the Environment and Ecology (Environment)/ Director of Environmental Protection has to be sought.
+Prior approval from the Permanent Secretary for the Environment and Ecology (Environment) has to be sought.

 According to paragraph 5.3.5 of the Guide to Applicants, the title to the equipment for a project procured with the project funds will be held by the Recipient Organisation.